 - Tree Dancing to Tree Running - learn how to flow in trees via the lenses of different forms of arboreal locomotion, tree climbing and dance.
 Play on the continuum of Treerunning and Treedancing.
 What techniques in Parkour work well in trees.
 How can we take ideas from our solo and group dance and movement situation practice and apply them to dancing with the trees

 - Flow - learn to flow in context on the ground and over various obstacles, whether grass, bark or leafy terrain,

 - Ground interaction - ground flow and break falling, rebuild your relationship, confidence and vocabulary moving on and getting to and from the ground.

-- Partner interaction - rapport/connection building games, with roughhousing / rough & tumble play and contact improvisation
+- Partner/group interaction - rapport/connection building games, with roughhousing / rough and tumble play and contact improvisation

-- Manipulative skills / cooperative building - Unique building and crafting tasks putting lifting and carrying into context and exploring creative expression in finding harmony in adding to one's environment with the "sculpting of space"
+- Manipulative skills / cooperative building - Unique building and crafting tasks putting lifting carrying and tool use into context and exploring creative expression in finding harmony in adding to one's environment with the "sculpting of space"

 - Mobility development tools - joint health and longevity, building flexibility with strength and control, resilience and the sensitivity to react to the unknown.

-- An introduction to strength training with gymnastic strength tools and application to natural movement and dealing with chaotic situations in mind.
+- An introduction to strength training with practical application to natural movement and dealing with chaotic situations in mind.

 Replenish your connection with nature within the beautiful natural environment of Hampstead Heath